filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ### Cost reduction thanks to a simplified onboarding pipeline

 PoRep is currently interactive (in order to complete sealing, an SP has to wait to receive a challenge seed from the chain) and requires ad-hoc collateral.
 These features represent a limitation when considering optimisation for the onboarding pipeline, such as Sealing-as-a-Service and the new SupraSeal sealing code.
-With NI-PoRep we have no interaction is needed and this yields:
+With NI-PoRep, no interaction is needed and this yields:

 - [Gas cost reduction] Current PoRep is composed of two steps: PreCommit and ProveCommit.
 With NI-PoRep there is no more `PreCommit` method and message, and only `ProveCommit` remains, i.e. only one step with one chain message is needed to onboard sectors to the network.
 This translates into a possible gas cost reduction when considering aggregated sectors; according to [our estimation](../resources/fip-xxx-niporep/PoRep_GasComparison.pdf), current PoRep is 2.1x more expensive than NI-PoRep when aggregating 6 sectors.
 - [Lower hardware requirements] With NI-PoRep, there is no more waiting time between `PreCommit` and `ProveCommit`.
 This helps when using sealing software (like SupraSeal) that seals more sectors at the same time.
 Currently, memory requirements are increased by the fact that some data need to be stored during the waiting time.
 Having no waiting time implies lower memory requirements.